Teskh/SCP/README.md

 Users: Production line workers and supervisors (for module movement and admin tasks).
 Environment: Fixed tablets located at each production station within the facility.
 The application should run full-screen in a web browser on these tablets.
 Production Line Structure: The physical layout consists of:
-Panel Line (W): 6 sequential stations (W1 to W6) for initial panel production.
+Panel Line (W): 5 sequential stations (W1 to W5) for initial panel production.
+    - W1: Estación de Estructura
+    - W2: Estación de Revestimiento PLI 1
+    - W3: Estación de Revestimiento PLI 2
+    - W4: Estación de Revestimiento PLA 1
+    - W5: Estación de Revestimiento PLA 2
 Buffer Magazine (M): A single intermediate storage/holding station (M1) following the panel line.
 Assembly Lines (A, B, C): 3 parallel lines, each with 6 stations (A1-A6, B1-B6, C1-C6), where panels are assembled into modules and finished.
 Modules move from M1 onto one of these parallel lines.
 3. System Architecture: